 SAINT JEAN-CHARLES CORNAY

-“Allow me to go to Paris, I will stay there for at least three years and I will have all the time to test my vocation, and all the means to prepare for it if it is true.”
-That was how Jean-Charles Cornay, born on February 27, 1809, at Loudon (Vienne), tried to convince his mother to let him follow the Lord’s call to Paris Foreign Missions.
+‘Allow me to go to Paris, I will stay there for at least three years and I will have all the facilities there to test my vocation, and all the means to prepare for it if it is true.’
+That was how Jean-Charles Cornay, born on February 27, 1809, at Loudon (Vienne), tried to convince his mother to let him follow the Lord’s call to the Paris Foreign Missions.

 SAINT JOSEPH MARCHAND

-According to his colleagues, he was “reserved without hiding it, serious without restraint, simple and joyful without exaggeration”.
-His reserve, however, made him hide a secret that he revealed to only one confidant: his younger brother Jean-Baptiste who also wanted to become a priest.
+According to his colleagues, he was ‘reserved without hiding it, serious without constraint, simple and joyful without exaggeration’.
+His reserve, however, made him conceal a secret that he shared with only one confidant: his younger brother Jean-Baptiste who also wanted to become a priest.

 SAINT FRANÇOIS-ISIDORE GAGELIN

 François-Isidore Gagelin was born on May 10, 1799, at Monperreux, in Doubs.
-He was baptized, discreetly, by a refractory priest, on July 14.
+He was baptised, discreetly, by a rebel priest, on July 14.
 His father died when he was two years old, and his two elder sisters took care of him.
-From the age of five, he announced his desire to become a priest.
+At the age of five he announced his desire to become a priest.

 SAINT AUGUSTIN SCHOEFFLER

-“Christians do not dethrone kings, even during times of persecution.
-You will learn what their fidelity is like when you reign one day.”
+‘Christians do not dethrone kings, even during times of persecution.
+You will learn about their loyalty when you reign one day.’

 SAINT JEAN-LOUIS BONNARD

-Jean-Louis Bonnard was born on March 1, 1824 and was baptized the same day at Saint-Christôt-en-Jarezchurch, in Loire.
+Jean-Louis Bonnard was born on March 1, 1824 and was baptised the same day in Saint-Christôt-en-Jarez church, in the Loire valley.

 SAINT THÉOPHANE VENARD